-You can view a couple examples of the federal acceptance of a state cession of jurisdiction on this web site.
+You can view a couple of examples of the federal acceptance of a state cession of jurisdiction on this website.
 In 1983 the State of Colorado ceded concurrent jurisdiction (link to doc) to the federal government over the following national monuments: (a) Bent’s Old Fort National Historic Site;

 (b) Black Canyon of the Gunnison National Park;

 (c) Colorado National Monument;

 (g) Great Sand Dunes National Monument;